ericcornelissen/shescape/CONTRIBUTING.md

 ## Bug Reports

-If you have problems with _Shescape_ or think you've found a bug, please report it to the developers; we cannot promise to do anything but we might well want to fix it.
+If you have problems with the project or think you've found a bug, please report it to the developers; we cannot promise to do anything but we might well want to fix it.